 After studying mathematics at university, Mark has ten years’ experience in the financial software industry as both provider and client.
 He is currently a self-employed website developer when not hacking for Comm-Tech.

-Joining Comm-Tech in 2005 to develop our Linux-based server platforms, Alex moved on to work for Amazon in 2010, and has returned to us as a valuable trustee and highly experienced volunteer.
+After cutting his teeth at Comm-Tech building our early Linux-based server platforms in 2005, Alex moved on to developing software that delivers large-scale web applications and services.
+He has now returned to us as a valuable trustee and highly experienced volunteer

 Michael is a journalist with more than ten years’ experience writing news and features for UK newspapers and magazines, formerly Associate Editor at The Big Issue in London, now an editor at The Conversation: a news analysis and opinion website where academics write short pieces for a non-specialist audience, bringing their expertise to bear to better inform the public on the issues of the day.
 Prior to entering journalism Michael worked in technology as a web designer, engineer and systems administrator, including a stint at Comm-Tech in the early 2000s.
 He retains an interest in Linux and open source software, digital rights, privacy and surveillance.